farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_10_Lab8_Ex3_Create_Intune_Policies.md

 9. On the **Edit policy** window, select the **Review + save** button that appears at the bottom of the window, and then select **Save**.

-10. You now want to create a file that you're going to encrypt using Windows Information Protection.
+10. You now want to create a file that you're going to encrypt.
 In the search field on your taskbar, enter **Notepad**, and then in the menu, select **Notepad**.

 11. In the **Notepad** window, enter **This is a WIP encryption test** and then select **File**, select **Save as,** select the **Documents** folder, enter **apptest1** as the **File name**, and then select **Save.**